 Activated factor XIII (fibrin-stabilizing factor XIII) is a transglutaminase which cross-links fibrin covalently in the presence of calcium ions, thus increasing the mechanical firmness so that a firm three-dimensional fibrin net is formed resulting in definite hemostasis.
 In doing so, factor XIII integrates alpha-2 antiplasmin and fibronectin into the clot, thus protecting it on the one hand against premature fibrinolysis and, on the other, serving as chemical lead for fibroblasts immigrating into the wound area.
 Longitudinal interlinking of the fibrin strands occurs quite rapidly while transversal interlinking representing the actual mechanical stabilization takes several hours.
-In blood factor XIII is found in plasma, platelets and certain tissues.
+In blood factor XIII is activated by thrombin and binds to fibrinogen, but more strongly to fibrin.
+Factor XIII is found in plasma, platelets and certain tissues.
 Its plasma concentration amounts to 22 mg/L; the biological half-life is about 96-120 hours.
 Factor XIII plays a physiological role in hemostasis, wound healing and in the maintenance of pregnancy during the first weeks after conception.